mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-defining-styles.md

 ## Style Rules and Styleset
 Styles are defined using style rules, which usually accept some kind of selector and an object that gives values to a set of standard CSS style properties - such as `color`, `margin`, etc. This object is called a *styleset* and is defined by Mimcss using the `Styleset` type.

-The `Styleset` type contains every short-hand and long-hand style property defined by the CSS standard and, if there are omissions or the Mimcss library hasn't caught up with the latest standard yet, there is a ways to add properties using the TypeScript's module augmentation technique.
+The `Styleset` type contains every short-hand and long-hand style property defined by the CSS standard and, if there are omissions or the Mimcss library hasn't caught up with the latest standard yet, there is a way to add the missing properties using the TypeScript's module augmentation technique.

 The `Styleset` type might look similar to the built-in `CSSStyleDeclaration` type; however, while in `CSSStyleDeclaration` all properties have the `string` type, in `Styleset`, each property has its own type.
 This provides to the developers an easier and more powerful way to specify values for the properties.
 Moreover, specifying invalid values will be detected as a compile-time error.
 Let's see several examples:

 1. The `color` property.
 Mimcss provides names of all the built-in colors in the `Colors` type.
 You can either use its properties, e.g. `Colors.dodgerblue`, or directly type `"dodgerblue"`.
 When you start typing color names as strings, the autocomplete feature of your IDE will prompt you with the suitable names.
 If you misspell the color name, it will be immediately detected.
 You can add new named colors using the module augmentation technique.
 You can also specify colors as numbers, e.g. 0xFF0000 for red, which is similar to the CSS notation `"#FF0000"` but allows you to calculate the color value programmatically without the need to convert it to string.
-There are also special color functions such as `Colors.rgb()` or `Colors.alpha()` that allow manipulating color values.
+There are also special color functions such as `rgb()` or `alpha()` that allow manipulating color values.
 All of these methods are of course applicable not only for the `color` property but to any property that uses color.

 1. The `padding` property.
 CSS allows specifying 1 to 4 values for the `padding` property where each of the values must specify dimension units (except for 0).
 In Mimcss,  the `padding` property value can be specified as a string or a number or an array of strings or numbers with 2, 3, or 4 elements.
 Integer numbers will be considered as `px` units, while floating point numbers will be considered as `em` units.